marcospgp/abstraction-and-reasoning/README.md

 `grid-to-canvas.js` writes a grid to an html file for easier viewing. `index.js` uses it to output the result of running a program on a task.

+`/helpers` contains scripts that help handling 2D grids, for things such as determining the "interior" of selected objects.

 ## How it works

 ARC DSL is composed of javascript functions.
 To make it possible for an AI to write these programs, the language has been made as simple as possible - there is no boilerplate nor any auxiliary arguments being passed around.